mvysny/vaadin-on-kotlin/docs/databases.md

 the `vok-orm` documentation on how to write Kotlin classes that correspond to a particular SQL database table, and how to create rows in that particular database tables.

-In this tutorial, we will modify the [vok-helloworld-app](https://github.com/mvysny/vok-helloword-app) project
-- it contains all moving parts but not much of an actual code which makes it ideal for experimenting.
+In this tutorial, we will modify the [vok-helloworld-app](https://github.com/mvysny/vok-helloword-app) project: it contains all moving parts but not much of an actual code which makes it ideal for experimenting.
+Just run `git clone https://github.com/mvysny/vok-helloword-app` and open the project in your IDE and you're good to go.

 > Note: please read the [Getting Started Guide](gettingstarted.md) on information on these files.